 World Tier 2 – Veteran

 The second difficulty available for players right at the beginning of the game is the Veteran mode.
-In this one, enemies are stronger, but you can also get more drops.
+In this one, enemies are stronger, but you can also get more drops, 20% increased experience, and 15% more gold.
 This is a good call if you want to reach level 50 faster!

 World Tier 3 – Nightmare

 Unlocked after you get to level 50 and complete the campaign, this is the first step you take in your journey to Diablo 4’s endgame.
 The Nightmare Dungeons are also only accessible to players that got to the Nightmare mode.
-In general, you receive more experience in this mode, but your character is less resistant to damage.
+In general, you receive 100% more experience in this mode and 15% bonus gold, but your character is less resistant to damage.

-This is one of the harder World Tiers, unlocked after reaching level 70.
+This is the hardest World Tier, unlocked after reaching level 70 and completing the relevant Fallen Temple Capstone Dungeon in the Dry Steppes.
 This difficulty has more fearsome enemies, 200% increased experience, and monsters have 40% resistance.
-Monsters also drop 15% more Gold and it is unlocked by completing the Fallen Temple Capstone Dungeon in the Dry Steps.
+Monsters also drop 15% more gold and grant 200% bonus XP.